 The most comfortable way to get to the capital of Russia is the Sapsan high-speed train, taking less than 4 hours to the centre of Moscow.
 Trains leave from Moskovskaya railway station.
 There are also overnight trains, which are slower but cheaper.
-For tickets, use the official page of the Russian Railways.
+For tickets, we recommend to use the official page of the Russian Railways.

 Victory Day is celebrated in the entire country on 9 May, commemorating how the Red Army and the Soviet people defeated Nazi Germany in the Great Patriotic War of 1941-1945.
 The day starts with an impressive military parade over Nevsky Prospect, and is ended with a Salute near the walls of Peter and Paul Fortress.

 Peter the Great founded the city on 27 May 1703, and named it after the apostle Saint Peter.
 The date of birth of St Petersburg is connected with the establishment of Peter and Paul Fortress, as the first building of the city.
 Nowadays the day of 27 May is traditionally celebrated by a carnival parade on Nevsky Prospect (during this day free from traffic), a water show and fireworks.

 Scarlet Sails is the biggest festival for school graduates in the world, with concerts and marvelous fireworks all night long.
 The festival is held every year in the last week of June.